jeffo777/input-right/apps/open-source/README.md

-# Chat To Form (Open Source Kit)
+# InputRight (Open Source Kit)

-This directory contains the complete, self-hostable version of the Chat To Form agent.
+This directory contains the complete, self-hostable version of the InputRight agent.
 It's a full-stack application designed to be run locally or on your own infrastructure, providing a powerful voice-to-verified-form workflow.

 ---